Wystanzeng/codingTest/README.md

     ├── Input                   # the input file for the program │   ├── testInput           # txt file for input ├── src                     # Source files
-    │   ├── bundleCalculator            # the bundle calcution
+    │   ├── BundleCalculator            # the bundle calcution
-    │   ├── calculationInitializer      # the initializer for the calcuation
+    │   ├── CalculationInitializer      # the initializer for the calcuation
-    │   ├── formatBundle                # the format detail
+    │   ├── FormatBundle                # the format detail
-    │   ├── formatBundleList            # the format list
+    │   ├── FormatBundleList            # the format list
     │   ├── Launcher                    # the main program
+    │   ├── Order                       # the input
+    │   ├── OrderDetail                 # the output
     └── README.md

 # Usage
-directly run the main program in the bundleCalculator file in source directory
+directly run the main program in source directory